cyclejs-community/component-combinators/documentation/Switch.md

 - for every incoming value of the switch source, all predicates found in children `CaseComponent`s are executed.
 - The components associated to the fulfilled predicates are switched on
+	- they receive the triggering value of the switch source as settings, in the property configured in `as`
+	- **note that the parent component does not receive such value as it is upper in the hierarchy**
 - The other components are switched off
 - If there is a incoming value on the switch source such that there is no matching case, then all components are deactivated
 	- the DOM for the parent component will still be activated, even as there will be no children DOM content